robert-s-lee/grid-optuna/README.md

 [Grid.ai](https://www.grid.ai) can seamlessly train 100s of machine learning models on the cloud from your laptop, with zero code change.
 In this example, we will run a model on laptop, then run the unmodified model on the cloud.
 On the cloud, we will run hyperparameter sweeps in parallel to **see the results 8x faster** and leverage spot instance to **reduce cost of the run by 70%**.

+# Overview

 We will use familiar [MNIST](http://yann.lecun.com/exdb/mnist/).
 Grid.ai is the creators of PyTorch Lightning.
 Grid.ai is agnostics to Machine Learning frameworks and 3rd party tools.